Helene Stanton: Career

-Having originally sang opera for Philadelphia's Cosmopolitan Opera Company, she was asked in 1943 to sing in a stage version of The Merry Widow, before being persuaded to swap from classical to popular music upon coming to Hollywood.
+Having originally sung opera for Philadelphia's Cosmopolitan Opera Company, she was asked in 1943 to sing in a stage version of The Merry Widow, before being persuaded to swap from classical to popular music upon coming to Hollywood.
 Following her divorce in 1953, she concentrated on her singing and became good friends with Jimmy McHugh, a songwriter.

 In 1955, she was spotted by a producer for Allied Artists while performing in Las Vegas, who offered her a part in the film The Big Combo.
 She moved to Los Angeles in order to pursue a career in acting, which began while singing at Ciro's in West Hollywood, California, where she played in films alongside actors such as Johnny Weissmuller, Arthur Franz and Tom Drake.
 Despite her opinion that she would typically be cast in "flashy" roles, such as a burlesque dancer, she would try to compensate as being "as plain as possible" when not on stage, with people commenting on how different she looked when not wearing make-up.
 She would usually always accept offers of new types of roles without hesitation and convey previous experience in those types of roles even if she had none.
 Having worked alongside various talents, she expressed how she "learned something new" from everyone she had worked with.
 During a screen test for Jungle Moon Men, producer Sam Katzman described how she looked "like a million", with comparisons to Rita Hayworth in her tall and redheaded appearance.
 She described how she would work out in the gym to keep her muscles toned.
 She was described in 1956 as being "a provocatively sexy young lady" following a number of television roles, having won attention of filmmakers when performing "her sexy walk" on television.

 She starred opposite comic Ben Blue in 1956, where she had to convey emotion without speech in an experience she described as "no easy task" but praised Blue as being "so great".
 Her final film was as a temperamental movie star in Universal's 1957 film Four Girls in Town.
 Following her marriage to Morton Pinksy in 1957, she retired from acting.